Ten unconventional things that helped our family this year

 Sold our car.

-And this is what helped us.
+This is what helped us.
 Some of it is unconventional.

 Understanding who they are